OtagoPolytechnic/BIT-portfolio-demo/technical.md

 This page is for showing evidence of technical proficiency in my work.
 Like the [Projects](projects.html) page, it's a landing page for a collection of posts.

-This should be a list of professional posts:
+This should be a list of technical posts:
 <ul class="post-list">
     {% for post in site.categories.technical %}
       <li>